yayamayajd/yayamayajd/README.md

 ## 🔹 What I’ve been working on

-Building my own homelab with the whole DevOps ecosystem Developing and keep iterating a fruit management system with Flask and PostgreSQL to explore CI/CD pipelines (GitHub Actions) and Kubernetes deployment (K3s).
+Building my own homelab with the whole DevOps ecosystem.

+Developing and keep iterating a fruit management system with Flask and PostgreSQL to explore CI/CD pipelines (GitHub Actions) and Kubernetes deployment (K3s).

 Also worked on automating AWS infrastructure using OpenTofu and Ansible — defining EC2 instances as code and writing playbooks to configure the environment from scratch.

 My background in writing and storytelling helps me think in structure, connect details with purpose, and communicate clearly — whether it’s code, config, or documentation.